Daniel-KM/Omeka-S-module-Log/README.md

 Config
 ------

-### Background job logs

-The job logs are automatically saved in the database and manageable in the admin interface.

-Note that the default job logging is disabled in the default config.
+The default config allows to keep existing log mechanisms (file `logs/application.log` and logs in the table `job` inside the Omeka database.
+They can be disabled if wanted.

 ### Default logs

-The default logs are saved in the database too.
-To disable double logging with the core file `logs/application.log`, add this key in the main `config/local.config.php`:
+To disable double the file logging (stream), add these keys in your own `config/local.config.php`:

 ```php
     'logger' => [